 A meal just doesn’t feel complete without the right side dishes.
 They are the perfect accessory to a gorgeous main dish.
 When thinking about soup-type dishes, cornbread comes to mind.
-Even thought he soup already includes hominy (corn) a mouth-watering sweet jalapeno cornbread muffin would be the perfect complement to the spicy stew.
+Even thought the soup already includes hominy (corn), a mouth-watering sweet jalapeno cornbread muffin would be the perfect complement to the spicy stew.
 Add some sautéed green beans, fried okra, or mustard greens and you have a satisfying lunch or dinner.

 When it comes down to it, this is most definitely a crowd-pleaser.
 Give this recipe a try and enjoy experimenting with your toppings.
 Customizing with your own garnishes gives everyone at the table the opportunity to add their personal touch to the delicious, hearty goodness that is pozole.

 This recipe uses a previously prepared smoked pulled pork and smoked paprika for a rich, southern barbeque flavor that matches perfectly with the southwest flavors or cumin and chile.
 You could use a smoker, crockpot, or instant pot to prepared your pork – whichever you prefer.